 Lockeford is a very small town located in the state of California.
 With a population of 3,333 people and just one neighborhood, Lockeford is the 590th largest community in California.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Lockeford is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Lockeford is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Lockeford is a town of professionals, construction workers and builders, and service providers.
 There are especially a lot of people living in Lockeford who work in office and administrative support (11.17%), healthcare (9.44%), and maintenance occupations (8.52%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Lockeford is worth considering.

-Being a small town, Lockeford does not have a public transit system used by locals to get to and from work.
+Lockeford is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The overall education level of Lockeford is somewhat higher than in the average US city of 21.84%: 25.40% of adults 25 and older in the town have at least a bachelor's degree.
+The percentage of people in Lockeford who are college-educated is somewhat higher than the average US community of 21.84%: 25.40% of adults in Lockeford have at least a bachelor's degree.

 The per capita income in Lockeford in 2022 was $47,494, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $189,976 for a family of four.
 However, Lockeford contains both very wealthy and poor people as well.